-As a freelancer with over a decade of experiences, I’ve received a lot of project descriptions in my time.
-Some have been excellent, and some have left vital details out that have caused issues further down the line.
+As a translator with over a decade of experience, I’ve received a lot of project descriptions and briefs in my time.
+Some have been excellent.
+Others have left out vital details, which has caused issues further down the line.

 - Specify the source and target languages